daudix/daudix.one/content/blog/2024-07-31-story-of-luddism/index.md

 id = "112878216253904523"
 +++

-{% alert(tip=true) %}
+> [!TIP]
-I recommend giving [this article](https://www.smithsonianmag.com/history/what-the-luddites-really-fought-against-264412/) a read, it tells a story of Luddism in great details.
+> I recommend giving [this article](https://www.smithsonianmag.com/history/what-the-luddites-really-fought-against-264412/) a read, it tells a story of Luddism in great details.
 It's been published back in 2011 and it's still the best article out of ones that I read when researching this topic.
-{% end %}

 Before we get to modern times and neo-Luddism–the philosophy that opposes many forms of modern technology–we need to understand what the original Luddism was.
 And no, it's not what you think it is today.